QPong/QPong-Unity/Readme.md

 # QPong

-This is a quantum version of classic game Pong using IBM Qikist and Unity.
-This game was initiated in IBM Qiskit Camp 2019 by Huang Junye, Jarrod Reilly, Anastasia Jeffery and James Weaver.
-This port over to Unity is being done by Huang Junye, Gregory Boland, & Ivan Duran.
+This is a quantum version of classic game Pong using IBM [Qikist](https://github.com/Qiskit/qiskit) and Unity.
+This game was initiated in IBM Qiskit Camp 2019 by [Huang Junye](https://github.com/HuangJunye), Jarrod Reilly, Anastasia Jeffery and [James Weaver](https://github.com/JavaFXpert).
+(The original python version can be found [here](https://github.com/HuangJunye/QPong)  This port over to Unity is being done by [Huang Junye](https://github.com/HuangJunye), [Gregory Boland](https://github.com/boland25), & [Ivan Duran](https://github.com/filemaster).

 ## Story
 In the dawn of the Quantum Era, a primitive 3-qubit Quantum Computer is trying to challenge the Classical Computer, the long-time ruler of the Computer Empire.
 Your mission is to use your Human Intelligence to help the Quantum Computer defeat the Classical Computer and demonstrate "quantum supremacy" for the first time in human history.
 The battle field of the Quantum-Classic war is none other than the classic Pong game.